 Env7.
-DESIGNATED & NON-DESIGNATED HERITAGE ASSETS Development proposals are required to avoid harm and must conserve, restore and enhance designated and non-designated historic and heritage assets (both above and below ground) and their settings.
+DESIGNATED & NON-DESIGNATED HERITAGE ASSETS

+Development proposals affecting designated and non-designated heritage assets (both above and below ground) and their settings will be assessed in accordance with the requirements of national policy and will be determined in accordance with the national policy framework and the development plan.